-Dr. Gunderman (AΩA, University of Chicago, 1992) is completing his first term as a Member at Large on the AΩA Board of Directors.
+Dr. Gunderman (AΩA, University of Chicago, 1992) is serving his second term as a Member at Large on the AΩA Board of Directors.
 He joined the Board in 2010 as a Councilor Director.
 He has been the Councilor for the Alpha Indiana Chapter at Indiana University since 2009.
 As a medical student he received first prize in the AΩA Student Essay Contest, and as a junior faculty member he was awarded The Pharos Editor's Prize.
 He is the Chancellor’s Professor of Radiology, Pediatrics, Medical Education, Philosophy, Liberal Arts, Philanthropy, and Medical Humanities and Health Studies at Indiana University.
 He has received the Indiana University Trustees Teaching Award a record 10 times, and the 2012 AΩA Robert J. Glaser Distinguished Teacher Award.
 He is a frequent AΩA Visiting Professor at Chapters around the US.
 He has published 600 articles and nine books, and his writing frequently appears in popular media such as the Atlantic.
 His clinical specialty is pediatric radiology.

 Eve J. Higginbotham SM, MD